To search for a specific term in the publication, please load the entire page first and then use Ctrl F to ensure complete search results.

 50Such actions include such as the removal or reduction of the giving rise to the , as well as other longer term such as restriction of the use of materials, restriction of the consumption of foodstuffs and restriction of land use or of access to land or buildings.

 51In that do not fall under the jurisdiction of the , another relevant authority such as a may have authority for implementing measures for

 52The implementation of remedial actions (remediation) does not imply the elimination of all radioactivity or all traces of radioactive substances.
 The optimization process may lead to extensive remediation but not necessarily to the restoration of previous conditions.

-56Examples of giving priority to reducing activity concentrations of 222Rn in those situations for which such action is likely to be most effective include (i) specifying the levels of activity concentrations of 222Rn in dwellings and other buildings with high occupancy factors at which protection can be considered optimized; (ii) identifying radon prone areas; (iii) identifying characteristics of buildings that are likely to give rise to elevated activity concentrations of 222Rn; and (iv) identifying and requiring preventive measures for radon in future buildings that can be introduced at relatively low cost.
+56Examples of giving priority to reducing activity concentrations of 222Rn in those situations for which such action is likely to be most effective include (i) specifying the levels of activity concentrations of 222Rn in dwellings and other buildings with high at which can be considered optimized; (ii) identifying prone areas; (iii) identifying characteristics of buildings that are likely to give rise to elevated activity concentrations of 222Rn; and (iv) identifying and requiring preventive measures for in future buildings that can be introduced at relatively low cost.

-64 of construction materials incorporating radionuclides is addressed in Section 5 as an existing exposure situation.
+64 of construction materials incorporating radionuclides is addressed in Section 5 as an .

 66The start of the averaging period shall be coincident with the first day of the relevant annual period after the date of entry into force of these Standards, with no retrospective averaging.

 67The for the skin apply to the average dose over 1 cm2 of the most highly irradiated area of the skin.
 The dose to the skin also contributes to the , this contribution being the average dose to the entire skin multiplied by the for the skin.

 68For example, in authorized, justified and planned operational conditions that lead to transitory increases in .